 Vermicompost play an important role in Organic Farming

 It is easier to until and, overall, is healthier ready to reach optimum yields on a long-run basis.
-Since compost has already decomposed, its impacts are much more long-lasting than crop residues and green or animal manures that rapidly degrade when added to the soil.
 Composting also gives farmers a way to recycle manures and plant residues that otherwise might present some environmental problems.

 Compost is created through the activity of aerobic (oxygen requiring) microorganisms.
 These microbes require oxygen, moisture, and food so as to grow and multiply.
 When these factors are maintained at best levels, the natural decomposition method is greatly accelerated.
 The microbes generate heat, water vapor, and carbon dioxide as they rework raw materials into a stable soil conditioner.

-Compost has the unique ability to enhance the properties of soils and growing media physically (structurally), chemically (nutritionally), and biologically.
+Compost has the unique ability to enhance the properties of soils and growing media structurally, nutritionally, and biologically.

 Other compost benefits include: